zonneplan/KiBot/README.md

 - `run_erc`: [boolean=false] Runs the ERC (Electrical Rules Check).
 To ensure the schematic is electrically correct.
         The report file name is controlled by the global output pattern (%i=erc %x=txt).
 - `sch_replace`: [dict] Replaces tags in the schematic.
 I.e. to insert the git hash or last revision date.
+        This pre-flight modifies the schematics.
+Even when a back-up is done use it carefully.
   * Valid keys:
     - `date_command`: [string=''] Command to get the date to use in the SCH.\
                       ```git log -1 --format='%as' -- $KIBOT_SCH_NAME```\